Diamanta0412/Milestone-project-1/README.md

 Join Form: A user-friendly form for joining the gym or logging in.
 Video Content: Embedded video to engage users and provide testimonials.

-## Credits:

-Bootstrap: Responsive design components such as the navigation bar toggle and how to incorporate them were based on the Whiskey Drop project- Code Institute.
-FontAwesome: For social media icons.
-Google Fonts: For the Poppins and Roboto fonts.
-READMe: template file was provided by Code Institute.
-Login /Join Form: The code was inspired by the Love Running project - Code Institute.

 ### Languages Used

 -   [HTML5](https://en.wikipedia.org/wiki/HTML5)